 Two of the most popular martial arts on the planet are also about as similar as water is to wine.
 Traditional Win Chung is graceful and poised when it comes to combat.
-While Muay Thai is more straightforward and aggressive, which is more worth the time.
+At the same time, Muay Thai is more straightforward and aggressive, which is more worth the time.

 - Wing Chun is a traditional Southern Chinese Kung Fu